What to ask a Brazilian security vendor and when?

 Why phases exist

-Most "how to hire security" guides treat procurement as a flat checklist.
-You send the vendor a seven-item request — PF authorization, certificate of insurance, agent name and background, vigilante registration number, vehicle plate, armor class — and expect the vendor to answer all of it in one round.
-When you're negotiating a 14-day multi-principal operation with a vetted threat profile, that's appropriate.
+Most "how to hire security" guides skip that question and treat procurement as a flat checklist of documents to extract.
+You send the vendor a seven-item request — certificate of insurance, agent name and background, vigilante registration number, vehicle plate, armor class — and expect all of it at once.
+When you're negotiating a 14-day multi-principal operation with a vetted threat profile, some of that is appropriate.
 When you're booking a one-way airport transfer, it's a mismatch — and it forces the vendor to release sensitive information about individual agents before any contractual commitment exists.

-Timing-aware due diligence solves this.
+Timing-aware due diligence solves the second part.
 Each phase of the procurement cycle releases what's appropriate to the current commitment level.
-You verify the company and service before signing anything.
+You confirm accountability and service scope before signing anything.
 You verify the policy and vehicle after engagement is formalized.
 You verify the specific plate and agent on day-of pickup.
 This protects both sides: the buyer gets the information they need when they need it, and the vendor doesn't leak agent opsec without contractual cover.

 Pre-contract

-• Confirmation that the vehicle is armored / agent is armed / agent is licensed (yes/no, not credentials)
+- Confirmation that the vehicle is armored / agent is armed / armed execution is licensed (yes/no, not individual credentials)

 Post-LOI / Post-deposit